-- Verify that you have brought the application server service group online at the primary site. - 2 If the wizard is still open after the service group cloning task, continue with the Replication Setup panel. - Otherwise, launch the wizard and proceed to the Replication Setup panel by following these steps sequentially: - Start the DR Configuration Wizard from the Solutions Configuration Center by clicking Start > All Programs > Symantec > Veritas Cluster Server > Solutions Configuration Center or, on Windows 2012 operating systems, from the Apps menu. - Expand the Solutions for Microsoft SQL Server tab. - Click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard. - In the Welcome panel, click Next and continue through the wizard, providing the requested information. - In the Replication Methods panel, click Configure Hitachi TrueCopy and the Global Cluster Option (GCO).
-Click Next and continue to the Replication Setup panel. - 5 In the Replication Setup panel, review the replication requirements.
+- Verify that you have brought the application server service group online at the primary site. - If the wizard is still open after the service group cloning task, continue with the Replication Setup panel.
+Otherwise, launch the wizard and proceed to the Replication Setup panel as follows: - Start the DR Configuration Wizard from the Solutions Configuration Center.
+Click Start > All Programs > Symantec > Veritas Cluster Server > Solutions Configuration Center.
+Expand the Solutions for Microsoft SQL Server tab and click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard. - In the Welcome panel, click Next and continue through the wizard, providing the requested information. - In the Replication Methods panel, click Configure Hitachi TrueCopy and the Global Cluster Option (GCO).
+Click Next and continue to the Replication Setup panel. - In the Replication Setup panel, review the replication requirements.
 If you have met the requirements, click Next.